Sam Garza: Seattle Sounders FC 2

 Following his conversations at the end of the prior season, Garza went on trial with Seattle Sounders FC 2 of the United Soccer League in February 2015.
 His trial was successful and he signed with the club in March 2015.
 He appeared in 23 games, adding 4 goals and 2 assists, but he was not retained for the following season.

 Return to Arizona

-Garza was re-signed by Arizona United in February 2016 for the 2016 USL season.
+Arizona United re-signed Garza in February 2016 for the 2016 USL season.
 In November 2016, Garza was named as the head coach for the Marcus Marauders Football Club (MMFC), the Boys Soccer team at his alma mater Edward S. Marcus High School, in Flower Mound, Texas.

 International career

 Garza was a member of the United States men's national under-20 soccer team from 2008 to 2009.
 His first game was December 20, 2008, against Haiti U20 and he scored his first U20 goal against the Canada U20 team just days later on December 22.
 He later represented his country at the 2009 CONCACAF U-20 Championship.
 Garza was named to the U-20 team by Thomas Rongen for the 2009 FIFA U-20 World Cup, but had to be replaced due to his knee injury suffered with Denver Pioneers.
 He made a total of 7 appearances with 1 goal for the U20 side.